Are you looking for the most romantic things to do in Asheville, NC for couples? Explore top Asheville date ideas – from locals.

 Because of the high demand, though, The Spa at Omni Grove Park Inn currently only accepts reservations for overnight guests and books reservations months in advance.

 What can you expect?
 Let’s start with 20 water features, including mineral-based and waterfall pools.
-The spa also boasts of a lap pool covered with over 6,500 fiber-optic stars and underwater music.
+The spa also boasts a lap pool covered with over 6,500 fiber-optic stars and underwater music.

 Find sauna and steam rooms, massage treatments, a nail salon, and more.